 Retail and pharmaceuticals have consistently been the most prominent industries in Polish advertising, followed by FMCG, finance, telecom, and automotive.
-In retail alone, about half a billion zloty was spent on advertising in 2019.
+In retail alone, almost 770 million zloty was spent on advertising in 2020.

-The internet has become one of the most powerful spaces for advertising – its share of ad expenditure has more than doubled since 2011 and digital ad spending is forecast to exceed 2.7 billion zloty in 2019.
+The internet has become one of the most powerful spaces for advertising – its share of ad expenditure has more than doubled since 2011 and digital ad spending is forecast to exceed 1.3 billion U.S. dollars in 2020.
 Similarly to advertising in general, the industries with the most online ad spending are commerce, telecommunications, automotive, finance, and FMCG.

 With the increasing popularity of video-on-demand in Poland, advertising within these services has become more important – Netflix, for instance, more than tripled its ad expenditure in Poland between 2017 and 2018.
 The amount of advertising time in Polish VOD services averages ten minutes per hour, which is similar to traditional television.
 The viewability rate for ads on online video platforms is comparatively high.
 In general, however, internet users are eager to avoid advertising and likely to use ad blocks.